 Skip to content

-In both merge sorting and building binary trees, we decompose the original problem into two subproblems, each half the size of the original problem.
-However, for the Tower of Hanoi, we adopt a different decomposition strategy.
+In merge sort and building binary trees, we decompose the original problem into two subproblems, each half the size of the original problem.
+However, for the hanota problem, we adopt a different decomposition strategy.

 Question

-Given three pillars, denoted as A, B, and C. Initially, pillar A is stacked with \(n\) discs, arranged in order from top to bottom from smallest to largest.
-Our task is to move these \(n\) discs to pillar C, maintaining their original order (as shown in Figure 12-10).
-The following rules must be followed during the disc movement process:
+Given three pillars, denoted as A, B, and C. Initially, pillar A has \(n\) discs stacked on it, arranged from top to bottom in ascending order of size.
+Our task is to move these \(n\) discs to pillar C while maintaining their original order (as shown in Figure 12-10).
+The following rules must be followed when moving the discs.

-1. A disc can only be picked up from the top of a pillar and placed on top of another pillar.
+1. A disc can only be taken from the top of one pillar and placed on top of another pillar.

 2. Only one disc can be moved at a time.